fivdi/onoff/README.md

 ### onoff v1.0.0 - No more superuser issues with user pi on Raspbian

-User Pi on recent versions of Raspbian can access GPIOs without superuser privileges and the techniques for avoiding superuser issues described in section
+User pi on recent versions of Raspbian can access GPIOs without superuser privileges and the techniques for avoiding superuser issues described in section
 [How to handle superuser issues](https://github.com/fivdi/onoff#how-to-handle-superuser-issues)